|Enewsletter • January 16, 2008|

 First-time leafleters are heartily welcomed.
 We'll answer any questions you have before you start -- you can learn more about the whys, hows, and much more at the Adopt a College site -- and we'll try to hook you up with an experienced leafleter as much as possible.

-Please send your pledge -- school(s) to be leafleted, your shipping address, and any questions -- to Anne, anne (at) veganoutreach (dot) org.
+Please send your pledge – school(s) to be leafleted, your shipping address, and any questions to us at info (at) veganoutreach (dot) org.
 Please indicate which booklet(s) you'd like, and how many you expect to distribute.